vitriber/rate-sites/README.md

 # chorus-diff-sites

-project that generates two the sitemap and capture all images for comparison
+Project that generates two the sitemap and capture all images for comparison

 ## Dependencies

-- yarn installed
+- yarn
 - nodejs

 using 'npm-install' for install node modules in backend and web